The Future of Blogging (9 predictions + how I’m preparing)

 I lost half my website traffic almost overnight, and I had no backup — no email, no active social media and no plan.

 With so much disruption, more updates can be expected.
-I don’t believe Google-led SEO won’t completely die, but I do think there will be more competition cutting into their market share.
+I don’t believe Google-led SEO will completely die, but I do think there will be more competition cutting into their market share.

 Future blogs won’t pursue a Google-only approach — traffic diversification will be the norm.